-\paragraph{ESN Ensembles over Random Parameters (EN-RP-ESN).} Since, as discussed above, the primary source of diversity across ESN or MFESN instances is the randomness of the state parameters, the first ensemble class we consider is obtained by re-drawing $A$, $C$, and $\zeta$ for each $k \in [K]$, as in \eqref{eq:en-esn_state}, while keeping all other reservoir hyperparameters $\phi=(\alpha, \rho, \gamma, \varsigma)$ fixed.
-This type of reservoir ensemble, which we call {\it RP-ESN ensemble} (EN-RP-ESN), aims to span the family of models that differ only in terms of internal random weights.
+\paragraph{ESN Ensembles over Random Parameters (EN-MFESN-RP).} Since, as discussed above, the primary source of diversity MFESN instances is the randomness of the state parameters, the first ensemble class we consider is obtained by re-drawing the state parameters for each $k \in [K]$, as in \eqref{eq:m-mfesn_state}, while keeping all other reservoir hyperparameters $\varphi_q=(\alpha_q, \rho_q, \gamma_q, \varsigma_q)$ fixed (for single- and multi-reservoir cases).
+This type of reservoir ensemble, which we call {\it MFESN-RP ensemble} (EN-MFESN-RP), aims to span the family of models that differ only in terms of the sampled state parameters.
 As a result, only moderate variation can be expected between members in terms of autoregressive state dynamics, input scaling, and possible activation function saturation.

-\paragraph{ESN Ensembles over Leak Rate and Random Parameters (EN-$\alpha$RP-ESN).} To more widely explore the potential gains of the ensemble reservoir approach, we next focus on varying both the random internal parameters and the leak rate $\alpha$.
-We baptize the resulting approach as {\it RP-ESN ensemble} (EN-$\alpha$RP-ESN).
+\paragraph{ESN Ensembles over Leak Rate and Random Parameters (EN-MFESN-$\alpha$RP).} To further explore the potential gains of the ensemble reservoir approach, we consider varying both the random state parameters and the leak rate $\alpha$.
+We term this approach as {\it MFESN-$\alpha$RP ensemble} (EN-MFESN-$\alpha$RP).
 Different leak rates induce different memory characteristics (see \citealp{RC15}), which can strongly affect predictive performance.
-Combining random reservoir weights with varying leak rates provides several advantages.
-First, it increases the ensemble's diversity.
-This diversity allows to mitigate potential limitations and biases that may be present in individual ESN models.
-Second, it enhances the ensemble's capability to capture temporal dependencies at different time scales.
-As a result, it can improve overall accuracy and robustness.
-Finally, since there is no known theoretically grounded method of tuning $\alpha$, an EN-$\alpha$RP-ESN provides a practical alternative: Instead of selecting a single leak rate, the ensemble adaptively identifies effective values in an online, data-driven way.
-In fact, our empirical analysis shows that the leak rate can have a substantial impact on the forecasting accuracy of MFESN models even when all other architectural choices remain intact.
+Combining random reservoir weights with varying leak rates increases ensemble diversity and enhances the ability to capture temporal dependencies at different time scales, hence improving accuracy and robustness.
+Finally, since there is no known theoretically grounded method of tuning $\alpha$, an EN-MFESN-$\alpha$RP provides a practical alternative: Rather than selecting a single leak rate, the ensemble adaptively identifies effective values in an online, data-driven manner.
+Our empirical analysis confirms that the leak rate can have a substantial impact on the MFESN forecasting accuracy even when all other architectural choices remain unchanged.